OPERATION OF THE ASTROLABE

 new target.

-the regula over the longitude along the ecliptic and tie it there.
+the longitude along the ecliptic and tie it there.

 Usually the latitude is ignored.
 The planet is assumed to sit on